Skip to main content

 Custom-engineered solutions rely upon rotordynamic analysis.
 In AMB-equipped turbomachinery, the bearings, rotor, and process are deeply integrated into shaping machine dynamics.

 Waukesha Bearings’ engineers collaborate with OEM engineers throughout design and development to understand application needs and support rotor design optimization.
 Direct measurement of forces and displacement with magnetic bearings, and correlation with operating conditions, allows the characterization of mechanical and process interaction.
-Control algorithms address destabilizing seal effects and process upset conditions.
+Control algorithms address destabilizing seal eects and process upset conditions.

 “In traditional power generation and oil & gas applications, we see OEMs and end-users push equipment to produce more power from the same footprint, operate more efficiently and be more operationally flexible,” said Masala.
 “From a fluid film bearing perspective, that translates into requirements for power loss reduction, higher load capacity, highly tuned bearing dynamic characteristics, and the ability to handle higher temperatures, frequent starts and stops, and off-design conditions.
 These demands are being met with a combination of design elements, such as trailing edge cooling, ISFD technology and damper seals, and advanced bearing materials, such as polymer and aluminum tin.”